Post job

 Maids are individuals who perform domestic chores like ironing, grocery shopping, cleaning, and laundry.
 Primarily, maids oversee the maintenance of wardrobes, serve meals, and lay out clothes.
 They can carry out their job independently and adhere to the strict schedules set for them.
 They maintain the cleaning records as well as the supply inventory in organizations or residences.
 Maids are expected to be equipped with physical capabilities, along with cleaning, time management, customer service, and organizational skills.

-There are some key differences in responsibilities as well.
-For example, a housekeeper responsibilities require skills like "cleanliness," "patients," "good judgment," and "osha."
+There are some key differences in the responsibilities of each position.
+For example, housekeeper responsibilities require skills like "cleanliness," "patients," "good judgment," and "osha."
 Meanwhile a typical maid has skills in areas such as "taking care," "bed sheets," "clean rooms," and "customers homes."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A guest room attendant's main specialty is in servicing and cleaning guest rooms.
 Your job as a room attendant is to ensure that all rooms and bathrooms are made inviting and clean for guests.
 You may also be required to attend to guest queries and provide knowledgeable answers to them.
 That's not all; your job responsibility may also include picking and providing necessary amenities for guests.

-But both careers also use different skills, according to real housekeeper resumes.
-While housekeeper responsibilities can utilize skills like "patients," "guest rooms," "good judgment," and "patient rooms," some guest room attendants use skills like "guest service," "strong customer service," "clean guest rooms," and "hotel guest rooms."
+Each career also uses different skills, according to real housekeeper resumes.
+While housekeeper responsibilities can utilize skills like "patients," "guest rooms," "good judgment," and "patient rooms," guest room attendants use skills like "guest service," "strong customer service," "clean guest rooms," and "hotel guest rooms."

 A room attendant is responsible for managing guest rooms, ensuring its safety and comfortability for the guests.
 Room attendants' duties include maintaining the cleanliness of rooms by following cleaning schedules, inspecting the furniture and other room items, reporting any damaged furniture for immediate replacement, replacing bed and bathroom amenities, restocking foods and emptying trash containers, and responding to guests' inquiries and requests.
 A room attendant must have excellent customer service and organizational skills to keep the highest customer satisfaction.